hind-hisham/Bank-App/README.md

   [🌐 live demo](https://hind-hisham.github.io/Bank-App/)

 ## Introduction
-This is React Applaction with vite tool,It is Modren landing page for a Bank
+This is React  Application with vite tool,It is Modern landing page for a Bank

 ## Technologies
 * Vite.js